Special Frontier Force

-The Special Frontier Force (SFF) is an Indian special operations unit created on 14 November 1962.
-It mainly comprised Tibetan refugees living in India.
-Now it has increased in size and scope of operations.
-Its primary goal originally was to conduct covert operations behind Chinese lines in the event of another Sino-Indian War.
+The Special Frontier Force (SFF) is a paramilitary Indian special forces unit composed primarily of Tibetan refugees and Gurkhas in India.
+It was established after the Sino-Indian War of 1962 to primarily conduct covert operations behind the Chinese lines in case of another war with China.
+Later it increased in size and scope of operations.

 Throughout its history, SFF has fought in India's major external wars including the Bangladesh Liberation War and the Kargil War.
 It has also been involved in internal security, including Operation Blue Star and also serving as the "Personal Force" of Prime Minister Indira Gandhi to suppress opposition parties during the state of emergency from 1975 to 1977.
 It has been part of border operations against China, including the 2020–2021 China–India skirmishes.

-Based in Chakrata, Uttarakhand, the force was put under the direct supervision of the Intelligence Bureau (IB), and later the Research and Analysis Wing (RAW), India's external intelligence agency, and is not part of the Indian Army but functions under their operational control with its own rank structure, charter and training infrastructure.
+Based in Chakrata, Uttarakhand, the force was put under the direct supervision of the Intelligence Bureau (IB), and later the Research and Analysis Wing (R&AW), India's external intelligence agency, and is not part of the Indian Army but functions under their operational control with its own rank structure, charter and training infrastructure.
 It falls under the authority of the Directorate General on Security in the Cabinet Secretariat headed by an Inspector General (SFF) who is selected from the Major General rank of the Indian Army and who reports directly to the Prime Minister's Office.

 History

 British India precursor

 Tibetans have been a part of the modern Indian Army for as long as it has existed.
-During the time of the Great Game, the British Indian Army began to employ Tibetans as spies, intelligence agents, and even covert militia in northern India and Tibet proper.
+During the time of the Great Game, the British Indian Army began to employ Tibetans as spies, intelligence agents, and even covert militia in North India and Tibet proper.

 1950s training with IB and CIA

 At the time of Indian independence, the northern mountain-covered region of India remained the most isolated and strategically overlooked territory of the subcontinent.
 During the 1950s, the American Central Intelligence Agency (CIA) and the Indian Intelligence Bureau (IB) established Mustang Base in Mustang in Nepal, which trained Tibetans in guerilla warfare.
 The Mustang rebels brought the 14th Dalai Lama to India during the 1959 Tibetan Rebellion.
 Former CIA officer John Kennet Knaus who worked in Tibet credited IB Chief Bhola Nath Mullik for SFF formation.
 According to A Tom Grunfeld, Professor of History at State University of New York, 12,000 Tibetans were trained by United States Army Special Forces and partly funded by Federal government of the United States.
 Although neither US nor Central Tibetan Administration has any influence on SFF.

+Most of the Tibetans recruited were also trained secretly in Okinawa in Kadena Air Base.